-into action of parenase price consideration (in thousands).
+Thio value of partials price venisheration (in the abando).

 Accounts receivable \$ 3,416

 Inventory 2,747

 Other assets 1,565

 Property, plant and equipment 806

-Intangible assets 5,100
+Intangible assets 5,200

 Accounts payable and accrued expenses (2,220)

 Customer deposits (1,289)

-Total identifiable net assets 10,125
+Total identifiable net assets 10,225

-Goodwill 5,080
+Goodwill 4,980

 Total \$ 15,205

-The Company is currently in the process of completing its valuation of the intangible assets acquired, as well as the final working capital amounts, which are subject to adjustments in accordance with the Asset Purchase Agreement.
-Accordingly, the purchase price allocation set forth above reflects preliminary fair value estimates based on preliminary work and analyses performed by management and is subject to change as additional information to assist in determining the fair value of the net assets acquired at the closing date is obtained during the post-closing measurement period, not to exceed one year.
+The Company is continuing its valuation of the intangible assets acquired, as well as the final working capital amount, which are subject to adjustment in accordance with the Asset Purchase Agreement.
+Accordingly, the purchase price allocation set forth above reflects preliminary fair value estimates based on preliminary work and analyses performed by management and is subject to change as additional information to assist in determining the fair value of the net assets acquired at the closing date is obtained during the post-closing measurement period of up to one year.

-Intangible assets consist of \$1.5 million allocated to the Tri-State trade name and \$3.6 million allocated to customer-related intangible assets.
+Intangible assets consist of \$1.5 million allocated to the Tri-State trade name and \$3.7 million allocated to customer-related intangible assets.
 The Tri-State trade name is indefinite-lived and therefore not subject to amortization.
 The Tri-State trade name will be evaluated for impairment annually or more frequently if an event occurs or circumstances change that indicate it may be impaired, by comparing its fair value to its carrying amount to determine if a write-down to fair value is required.
 Customer-related intangible assets will be amortized over 10 years.